disinfoday/disinfoday.github.io/_pages/home.md

     <div class="col-xs-12">
         <p>

-        Hosted by The University of Texas at Austin’s Good Systems’ <a href="https://bridgingbarriers.utexas.edu/good-systems/projects/designing-responsible-ai-technologies-to-curb-disinformation">“Designing Responsible AI Technologies to Curb Disinformation”</a> research team, this virtual event brings together researchers and thought leaders working across disciplines and sectors, focusing on developing AI tools for use by journalists, fact-checkers, and researchers.
+        Hosted by The University of Texas at Austin’s Good Systems’ <a href="https://bridgingbarriers.utexas.edu/good-systems/projects/designing-responsible-ai-technologies-to-curb-disinformation">“Designing Responsible AI Technologies to Protect Information Integrity”</a> research team, this virtual event brings together researchers and thought leaders working across disciplines and sectors, focusing on developing AI tools for use by journalists, fact-checkers, and researchers.
 The event will feature three keynote talks and a panel discussion covering a wide range of topics.
 Viewers are encouraged to participate in interactive Q&As following each session.</p>

 <p><b>This event is free and open to the public.
 Please register using the link below to receive the Zoom link for the event.</b> The Zoom link will be sent the day before.</p>
     </div>